New percusion instruments for middle school and high school

 The Art Department was the recipient of a grant for a large-sized "human picture frame" which was used to teach eighth grade students about the elements and principles of art and design.

-Despite a forecast of snow, scores of parents and elementary students thronged the Pelham Middle School and Pelham Memorial High School to participate in the Pelham Education Foundation's fun and educational Exploratorium.
+Scores of parents and elementary students thronged the Pelham Middle School and Pelham Memorial High School to participate in the Pelham Education Foundation's fun and educational Exploratorium.

 The Exploratorium was jointly presented by Pelham Public Schools and The Pelham Education Foundation and was sponsored by Meridian Risk Management and Joan Solimine Real Estate.